Our annual statement under The Modern Slavery Act 2015.

 The Financial Ombudsman Service was set up under the Financial Services and Markets Act 2000 to resolve individual disputes between regulated firms and eligible complainants quickly and with minimum formality.

-The Financial Ombudsman Service is a company limited by guarantee; we have no share capital and no shareholders.
+The Financial Ombudsman Service is a company limited by guarantee.
+We have no share capital and no shareholders.

-As a values-led organisation guided by a strong sense of fairness, we are fully committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain in line with the provisions of the Modern Slavery Act 2015 (‘the Act’).
+As a values-led organisation guided by a strong sense of fairness, we are fully committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain in line with the provisions of the Modern Slavery Act 2015 (‘the Act’).

 Areas of risk

-Due to the nature of our business, we consider the inherent risk of modern slavery and human trafficking occurring in our business to be low.
-Nonetheless, we take our responsibility to identify and effectively respond to any incidents of modern slavery and human trafficking very seriously.
 We therefore have an effective safeguarding reporting mechanism, which allows our people to report concerns confidentially to HR about colleagues or customers so that appropriate action can be taken, such as informing the appropriate authorities or signposting vulnerable people to organisations who can offer advice, assistance and support.

 Our people and suppliers